-Taking place in Sydney earlier this month, AusRail PLUS brought together leaders and professionals from across the railway industry in their first face to face conference in 2 years and AssessTech were there!
+Taking place in Sydney earlier this month, AusRail PLUS brought together leaders and professionals from across the railway industry in their first face-to-face conference in 2 years, and AssessTech were there!

 - As investment grows in new rail infrastructure and rolling stock and operations expand the number of train drivers, controllers, track workers, signalling engineers and technicians, maintenance workers, electrical technicians and tunnellers are not keeping up with this demand.
 The industry is also suffering a chronic shortage of trainers and assessors.